mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 2. linked_master : The slave must be connected to the master (Slave_IO_Running
 and Slave_SQL_Running are 'Yes') and the master must be *Running*.
 The same applies to any relays between the slave and the master.
 3. running_master : The master must be running.
-Does not apply to relays.
+Relays may be down.
 4. writable_master : The master must be writable.
-Does not apply to relays.
 5. primary_monitor_master : If this MaxScale is
 [cooperating](cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate master is selected also by the